 Perhaps you can speak with a trusted family member, friend, mentor, or clergy member about your experience.
 Various types of support (in-person and online) also exist for individuals who have gone through a miscarriage.
 The following links may provide some insight:

 - AMEND (Aiding Mothers and Fathers Experiencing Neonatal Death), an organization dedicated to providing free counseling to individuals who have experienced neonatal death

 - Pregnancy Loss Support Program (PLSP), an organization that offers nationwide telephone counseling and New York metropolitan area support groups for individuals who have experienced neonatal death

 - Healing Hearts Share Support Group

 - Share Pregnancy and Infant Loss Support, Inc.

 Another important resource in this situation is your partner.
 While it may be difficult, perhaps the two of you can have an open and honest dialogue about your miscarriage experience.
 The two of you can discuss where you will go from here, what each of you wants from your relationship, ways to meet one another's emotional and physical needs, and how to move forward and enjoy each other’s company.
 Gradually, you will feel more like yourself, and your relationship with your partner may strengthen in the process.

-Sometimes it is important to seek out professional help.
+Sometimes it can be really helpful to seek out professional help.
 If you still find yourself with these feelings after an extended period of time, if your feelings intensify, or if your feelings interfere with your productivity, you may want to speak with a professional counselor.
-If you are experiencing physical pain, it is important to see a health care provider right away.
+If you are experiencing physical pain, it's crucial to see a health care provider right away.